 And I felt myself grumbling.
 Why do I have to do all of this busywork when I could be doing something more important?
 And I felt God nudge me rather harshly.

-So I climbed the ladder to make my stepsons’ bunk beds instead of asking my husband to do it; I searched the house for a missing wallet at their mother’s request; I did the laundry they left and a few more loads to boot.
+So I climbed the ladder to make my stepsons’ bunk beds instead of asking my husband to do it.
+I searched the house for a missing wallet.
+Then did the laundry they left and a few more loads to boot.
 I cleaned the kitchen, started dinner, organized the Tupperware that would be a mess again in five minutes.
-I ate lunch with my daughter instead of racing off to do something “more important.”
+I ate lunch with my daughter instead of rushing to do something “more important.”

 God is teaching me what joyful, humble service looks like through being a Christian mother.

-I’ve learned more about the heart of Christ cleaning toilets, picking up dirty underwear, and vacuuming floors than anything else I’ve ever done.
-Because real service serves not to be seen, but felt.
+I’ve learned more about the heart of Christ cleaning toilets, picking up dirty underwear, and vacuuming floors than anything else I’ve done.
+Because real service serves not to be seen, but point, point to Jesus.

 Except by God, He sees it all.
 And just when I needed reminding, this video came across my newsfeed.
 Makes me cry every time.